MaxSAT Resolution and Subcube Sums: Defining the Proof Systems

-Hence we can simulate a weakening step with $5$ monomials and a resolution step with at most $8n+5$ monomials. \end{proof}
+Hence we can simulate a weakening step with $5$ monomials and a resolution step with at most $8n$ monomials. \end{proof}

-In Section~\ref{sec:ssc-res} we establish size upper bounds in \SSC\ for certain formulas.
-To show that these size upper bounds also apply to extended size, we observe that the measures are equivalent in proofs of constant positive or negative degree.
+In Section~\ref{sec:ssc-res} we establish combinatorial size upper bounds in \SSC\ for certain formulas.
+To show that these upper bounds also apply to algebraic size, we observe that the measures are equivalent in proofs of constant positive or negative degree.
 More formally, defining the positive (negative) degree of a proof as the degree counting only $x_i$ variables (resp. $\olnot{x_i}$) in $f_i$ and $p_0$, the following holds.